harryboer/NodeRed-flow-FrankEnergieOnbalans-and-Onbalansmarkt.com-for-HA/README.md

 Edit all the blue HomeAssistant Sensor nodes accordingly, or adjust to however many batteries you have.
 Edit the 'Entity Config' in properties.

-Per battery there is a Period (daily trade results) and Total (Total trade results) sensor

 When succesful they should appear as sensors in HomeAssistant